Engbenjamin/Process_Document_Instructor_Draft/README.md

 ### Software Python, C++, and Matlab
 Three core software used in Electronics Engineering are Python, C++, and MATLAB.
 These serve different but important purposes:
-- Python can be used to automate testing of electronic systems.
-It allows for rapid prototyping and can also be used to analyze data.
+- Python is a generic tool of modern electronics labs and is widely used to automate testing of electronic systems and analyze data.
 - C++ is a critical part of embedded electronics and are used in almost all microcontrollers.
 It is the industry standard for electronics firmware across various fields.
 C++ will teach you to control the hardware and allocate memory.
 - MATLAB is the industry leader in engineering simulation.
 Simulink provides graphical modeling of complex electronic systems while specialized toolboxes within MATLAB can be used for power electronics, control systems, and antenna design.